-The methodology of the marathon study involves looking at athletes with Type 1 diabetes and gauging a number of variables.
-Researchers at T1D Exchange are attempting to understand what marathon training and post-marathon recovery look like for those with T1D.
+The methodology of the marathon study involves looking at athletes with type 1 diabetes and gauging a number of variables.
+Researchers at T1D Exchange are attempting to understand what marathon training and post-marathon recovery look like for those with type 1 diabetes (T1D).

-Having this team of people with Type 1 diabetes all in one place has the potential for larger impact.
-The team at T1D Exchange is seasoned when it comes to researching people living with Type 1 diabetes.
-As Allyson puts it, “We have completed a few studies pairing surveys and CGM.
-So this is becoming our specialty – we’re able to pair surveys with data and do it in a cool, effective way.”
+Having this team of people with type 1 diabetes all in one place has the potential for larger impact.
+The team at T1D Exchange is seasoned when it comes to researching people living with type 1 diabetes.
+As Allyson puts it, “We have completed a few studies pairing surveys and continuous glucose monitor (CGM).
+So this is becoming our specialty—we’re able to pair surveys with data and do it in a cool, effective way.”